ibm-cloud-docs/vpc/snapshots_vpc_about.md

 Before you take a snapshot, make sure that all cached data is present on disk, especially when you're taking snapshots of instances with Windows and Linux&reg; operating systems.
 For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.
 {: note}

+For customers with special access, data isolation is provided to store snapshots that you created from your dedicated hosts.
+With data isolation's extra security, your data is encrypted at rest with a unique key and access to your data is protected by a private firewall.
+{: beta}

 ## How snapshots work
 {: #snapshots-vpc-operation}